orcfax/docs/docs/project-catalyst/f12-audit.md

 its current repository, and therefore its inclusion within the scope of the audit.

--   While the suggestion is not without merit, we disagree.
-Ultimately, the FSP is quite simplistic.
-It is underpinned by a single key and is thereby entirely controlled by a single entity.
+-   While the suggestion is not without merit, we disagree as the FSP is an integral part of the current design.
+Ultimately, the FSP is quite simplistic; t is underpinned by a single key and is thereby entirely controlled by a single entity.
+As Orcfax continues to decentralize its processes, we hope that this component will be subsumed by a decentralized model, where the FSP and other components are controlled by the network not single entity.

 **ORC-304**: A potential inefficiency was found in the FS UTxO spending; in a collect transaction, for each UTxO being spent, the inputs list is traversed to